Coder-TanJX/JXBanner/README.md

 ###### Banner 【Public class file of the graph framework in rotation】
 * API  ---> All interfaces that developers can call
-* Cell  ---> The framework provides cell base class (if you want to customize cell content, create a new cell that inherits from JXBannerBaseCell)
+* Cell  ---> The framework provides cell base class (if you want to customize cell content, create a new cell that inherits from UICollectionViewCell)
 * Common ---> Framework common class files
 * Transform ---> Animation class files (if the framework provided by the animation effect can't meet the demand of the developer, can achieve new [JXBannerTransformable]() agreement struct/class , modified UICollectionViewLayoutAttributes - > the transform3D or transform properties)